 Mississippi Chinese society

 By the post-World War II years, the Chinese in Mississippi were consciously seeking acculturation into American society, within a Southern regional context.
 Their numbers, however, remained small and their settlement was concentrated in the Delta.
 Fourteen Delta counties accounted for over ninety percent of the Mississippi Chinese population in 1960.
 The Delta had a larger Chinese concentration than any other area of the South.
 At this time though, acculturation was not complete.
-One college coed in this era complained, for example, that, despite being Mississippi born and bred, her white friends called her the Delta lotus, evoking an image of an Asian flower.
-Im a Delta Southerner, she said, but still a lotus and not a magnolia.
+One college coed in this era complained, for example, that, despite being Mississippi born and bred, her White friends called her the Delta lotus, evoking an image of an Asian flower.
+“I’m a Delta Southerner,” she said, “but still a lotus and not a magnolia.”

-Since the 1960s the Chinese in Mississippi have faced the decline of their economic base as distinctive Delta groceries serving a black clientele.
-Blacks now have more choices of grocery stores, including large chain stores.
+Since the 1960s the Chinese in Mississippi have faced the decline of their economic base as distinctive Delta groceries serving a Black clientele.
+Black Mississippians now have more choices of grocery stores, including large chain stores.
 Children of Chinese families often go away to school now and often do not seek to inherit and run old businesses.
 Chinese cluster more than ever in towns and move to nearby mid-south cities, such as Jackson or Memphis.
 The Chinese who remain, and newcomers who still arrive seeking economic opportunity, run Chinese restaurants, which may serve barbecue as well as Cantonese fare.
 Families often grow their gardens to have traditional Chinese cuisine at home, using fresh bok choy, bitter melon, mustard, or other ingredients of Chinese cooking.
 Families celebrate traditional Chinese holidays, out of sight of most Mississippians, to honor their ancestors.

 The Delta was settled by other ethnic groups as well as the Chinese.
 Lebanese, Syrians, Jews, Mexicans, and Italians were all notable for their roles there, but the Chinese had perhaps the most challenging adjustment because they came from a culture that seemed unusual to most other Mississippians.